OivindHauglum/IIoT/IIoT_repo_baby/README.md.md

 ## Sensor Expansion

-The hardware platform has more GPIO pins than sensors currently connected.
+The hardware platform has more GPIO pins than sensors are currently connected to.
 Most expansions cost less than a textbook chapter.

 **Knock / vibration sensor** — SW-420, KY-031, ADXL345 (< 50 NOK)